 Consider using a third-party Call Answering Service to answer all calls, vet potential customers and transfer qualified calls to your employees.
 Given our findings, smaller home service companies could see a significant increase in call performance, and revenue, by leveraging a Call Answering Service during the growth stages of their business.

-There are many different Call Answering Services specifically for contractors and home service businesses like Ruby, answerconnect, and MAP Communications that offer services like, 24/7 Answering Services, After Hour Answering Services, Virtual Receptionist, Message Taking, Lead Collection, Appointment Scheduling, Overflow Support, and more.
+There are many different Call Answering Services specifically for contractors and home service businesses like Ruby, answerconnect, MAP Communications and PATLive that offer services like, 24/7 Answering Services, After Hour Answering Services, Virtual Receptionist, Message Taking, Lead Collection, Appointment Scheduling, Overflow Support, and more.

 It’s important to note that Call Answering Services aren’t for everyone.
 Before moving forward with evaluating a service like this, small businesses should ask themselves:

 - How many calls do you receive in a 24 hour period?
 If your phone is ringing off the hook and you have a voicemail box flooded with messages, then a it might be good to consider a service like this.

 - How many of your calls are from new customers?
 If most calls are from new customers, a Call Answering Service could benefit by making sure a new potential customer doesn’t get lost in the mix.

 - How competitive is your business, and your service area?
 If it’s highly competitive, the risk is higher that a potential customer will call a competitor quickly if they can’t get in touch on the first try.

 As an online advertising and technology company, we generate thousands of calls for home service clients each year.
 Our proprietary Call Tracking and Lead Management platform records these calls, and our Call Quality service assists our clients by listening, qualifying and scoring these inbound call leads.
 This data was collected by our Call Quality team during those recorded interactions for commercial purposes rather than for market research.